jwds1978/jwds1978.github.io/_posts/2017-03-13-advertising-network.md

 ---

 <img alt="" height="75" src="{{ site.uri.assets }}/blog/2017/03/13/advertising-network/project-revenue_75x75.png" style="border: 0px; float: right;" width="75" />
-As you may or may not have noticed, I've started adding various add units throughout the Web site.
+As you may or may not have noticed, I've started adding various ad units throughout the Web site.

 While I'd considered AdSense, I've opted for <a href="{{ site.uri.shortURL }}/Anonymous-Ads" target="_blank" title="Anonymous Ads">Anonymous Ads</a> instead.&nbsp; I
 like their network model, in as much as, it's extremely easy to get setup and they payout in Bitcoin.&nbsp; Google doesn't support Bitcoin